hkpeaks/peaks-consolidation/README.md

   where the Python Code (" ") is equvalent to the original syntax {}.
-            And "variable =" is equvalent to the original syntax "~ TableName" When output table a file name instead of in-memory table, the variable will be a string which contain a full file path of the output file.
+            And "variable =" is equvalent to the original syntax "~ TableName" When output table is a file name instead of in-memory table, the variable will be a string which contain a full file path of the output file.
 ```

 Polar's Python Code